 Development Research Day

-DRD - how it all started
+How it all started

 The Development Research Day is an inter-disciplinary arrangement that was initiated in order to form a meeting ground for all researchers and students at Lund University who share an interest in development issues.

-The first DRD
+The first Development Research Day

 The event was launched in 2002 by the Department of Political Science at Lund University.
-Since then the responsibility for hosting the arrangement has rotated between the departments of political science, human ecology, economic geography, sociology, economics and economic history and the multi-disciplinary centre LUCSUS (Lund University Centre for Sustainability Studies).
+Since then the responsibility for hosting the arrangement has rotated between the departments of political science, human geography, sociology, economics and economic history and the multi-disciplinary centre LUCSUS (Lund University Centre for Sustainability Studies).

 During an intense day, current research within a selected, more specified theme of development research is presented.
 The main feature of the day is lectures by invited keynote speakers with international reputation.
 The aim of these lectures is to expose students to current research of an internationally high quality.
 The lectures are followed by a number of parallel sessions inviting shorter presentations by senior researchers, PhD-students, and graduate students and these sessions are open to a broader field of development research.
 The purpose of the parallel sessions is to display the various aspects of development research that take place at Lund University and to inspire meetings between researchers from different departments.